 Far too often, I see alleged "professional traders" gloating about massive wins and seldom mentioning the most fundamental truth about the game, the ultimate red pill all traders should swallow early is - trading is a business!
-I actually follow an hilarious twitter feed that trolls supposed 'Trading Gurus', I highly suggest following Guruleaks as he calls all these charlatans out on twitter.
+It is important to know how to select the best stock broker.
+Selecting the best stock broker can be the difference between winning and losing (long term).

 Not only is trading a business, but it is a business like no other which gives unparalleled rewards to those who can figure out the personal puzzle and punishes those who fail to assess the risks appropriately or take personal responsibility.

-Choosing the right online broker is a critical step in building a trading business, make the wrong choice and it could wipe you out.
+Choosing the best stock broker is a critical step in building a trading business, make the wrong choice and it could cost you everything (literally).